lixiao-c/YCSB-generator/README.md

     make
     ```

-2. Write wordload cnofigure file in ./workload .
-We can set the key distribution, key length in this file.
-The guidelines can be found in [https://github.com/brianfrankcooper/YCSB/wiki/Implementing-New-Workloads]
+2. Write wordload cnofiguration file in ./workloads .
+We can set some parameters in this file, including key distribution, key length, and etc. The guidelines can be found in [https://github.com/brianfrankcooper/YCSB/wiki/Implementing-New-Workloads]

 3. Generate dataset